jcawley5/architecture-center/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 ## Conclusion

 Modernizing SAP BW with SAP Business Data Cloud provides a clear pathway to unlock agility, innovation, and scalability in enterprise data management.
+SAP BDC represents the future for on-premises SAP BW systems.
+By migrating to the private cloud version of SAP BW within SAP BDC, you safeguard your existing data and investments while gaining access to enhance capabilities.

 By leveraging existing investments, transitioning to data products, and adopting advanced architectures, organizations can build a unified platform for real-time analytics and AI-driven insights.
-SAP’s structured approach ensures a seamless migration process, enabling businesses to address evolving demands and capitalize on their data assets effectively.
+SAP’s structured approach ensures a seamless migration process, enabling businesses to address evolving demands and capitalize on their data assets effectively

-SAP BDC represents the future for on-premises BW systems.
-By migrating to the private cloud version of BW within BDC, you safeguard your existing data and investments while gaining access to enhanced capabilities.
-You'll retain familiar BW features and unlock new possibilities, such as transforming BW data into data products, enabling seamless data sharing with other systems, and leveraging BDC's integrated tools for data engineering, data science, and AI/ML with Databricks.
-This migration allows you to expose legacy BW Info-Provider data within a modern data fabric architecture, rapidly harmonize legacy and new data for improved insights, extend BW data for AI/ML use cases, and transition to the cloud at your own pace.
-Basically moving from customer managed DWH into SAP managed DWH solution with data products and Insight Apps.